-Insight Advisor search-based analysis: Search-based analysis is available from Sheet in the Analyze tab of an app.
-Search-based analysis creates visualizations based on natural language searches or selections of fields and master items.
-Insight Advisor search-based analysis can also generate charts of potential interest.
+Insight Advisor Search: Insight Advisor Search is available from Sheet in the Analyze tab of an app.
+Insight Advisor Search creates visualizations based on natural language searches or selections of fields and master items.
+Insight Advisor Search can also generate charts of potential interest.

 Insight Advisor Chat: Insight Advisor Chat is a chat-based interface for conversational analytics.
 Insight Advisor Chat enables you to make natural language searches from the hub to apps to which you have access.
 Insight Advisor Chat then returns relevant visualizations.

 Associative insights: Associative insights helps you uncover blind spots and reveal relationships you may have missed.
 Associative insights compares the contributions of your selections and excluded values against your measures.

 Chart suggestions: Chart suggestions enable you to select data fields when editing a sheet and let Qlik Sense choose the dimensions, measures, and visualization types.
 The suggested chart adjusts itself based on your changes.
 You can customize a suggested visualization with a focused set of properties.

 Recommended associations: Insight Advisor can recommend associations between your data tables in the Associations view in Data manager.
 The Recommended associations panel lets you view and apply these recommendations.

 This tutorial will focus on improving search-based analysis in Insight Advisor Search with business logics.